mvdbos/php-spider/README.md

 - comes with a useful set of URI filters, such as Domain limiting
 - supports custom URI filters, both prefetch (URI) and postfetch (Resource content)
 - supports custom request handling logic
-- comes with a useful set of persistence handlers (memory, file.
-Redis soon to follow)
+- comes with a useful set of persistence handlers (memory, file)
 - supports custom persistence handlers
 - collects statistics about the crawl for reporting
 - dispatches useful events, allowing developers to add even more custom behavior
 - supports a politeness policy

-- will soon come with many default discoverers: RSS, Atom, RDF, etc.
-- will soon support multiple queueing mechanisms (file, memcache, redis)
-- will eventually support distributed spidering with a central queue
+This Spider does not support Javascript.

 Installation
 ------------